klemenStanic/IDS/README.md

 ## Implementation:
-My implementation of this system consists of using 4 virtual machines, all running Ubuntu 16.04, which, for the sake of simplicity, have the following names and functions:
+My implementation of this system consists of using 4 virtual machines, all running Ubuntu 16.04, which, for the sake of simplicity, have the following names:
 - <b>curious2</b> (this is a virtual machine placed on the outside segment of the network and is used for capturing/forwarding of sflow packets, capturing/forwarding netflow packets and Snort detection)<br>
 Has the following software installed:<br>
 PulledPork, Snort, Barnyard, HSFlowD, FProbe